MyMICDS/MyMICDS-v2/API Endpoints.md

 - `error` - Null if success, string containing error if failure.

 ## Notifications API
 This is the part of the API that relates to the sidebar notifications.
 Can be found under `src/routes/notificationAPI.js`.
-The associated user module can be found under `src/libs/notification.js`.
+The associated notification module can be found under `src/libs/notification.js`.

 ### `/notification/get`
 Get the list of notifications.